Vemurafenib (Generic Name)

 - Loose bowel movements (diarrhea) more than 3 times a day or diarrhea with dizziness or weakness

 - Redness or swelling of your face, hands, or soles (bottoms) of the feet

 Call your doctor or nurse as soon as possible if any of these symptoms happen:

 - Yellowing of skin or eyes

-- Urine turns dark or brown (tea color)
+- Urine turns dark or brown (looks like tea)

-- Appearance of a new skin growth or other abnormality on your skin
+- New skin growth or other abnormal area on your skin

 - Sexual problems and reproduction concerns may happen.
 In both men and women, this drug may affect your ability to have children.
 This cannot be determined before your treatment.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

 - Women may experience signs of menopause such as vaginal dryness or itching.
 Vaginal lubricants can be used to lessen vaginal dryness, itching, and pain during sexual relations.